 Such braziers were used throughout the Hellenistic world from around 200-BC to AD 100.
-Many were found at Naukratis.
 The provenance of ours remains unknown.
 Their style fits with those known to come from Egypt in that they have erect hairstyles rather than the pilos (a pilos is a type of conical hat worn by Hephaistos and other fire daemons; Şahin 2001, 118).
-Large quantities have been found at Alexandria, suggesting that they were made there.
+Large quantities have been found at Alexandria and Naukratis, suggesting that they were made there.
 Petrographic examination of Egyptian examples suggests they were made of Nile silt (Rotroff 2006, 202, 218, pl.83; see also Didelot 1998).
 It is probable that the Egyptian made examples copy the Greek ones.

 The figure depicted is usually identified as a satyr or the daemon Seilenos (Selenos), a follower of Dionysus and associated with intoxication.
 That they are satyrs, is suggested by the pointed ears on some examples, including ours (Rotroff 2006, 204).